espocrm/documentation/user-guide/emails.md

 * `{optInUrl}` - opt-in url (only for lead capture confirm opt-in),
 * `{optInLink}` - opt-in link (only for lead capture confirm opt-in).

+### Handlebars support

+Available since version 5.9.0.

+Note: It's an expiremental feature.

+Email templates also support handlebars.
+It's the same template system used for PDF templates with double-brace placeholders `{{name}}`.